StephenMCode/Calculator/README.md

 - About button
 - Operation display showing the current operation and first operand
 - Memory indicator showing when a value is stored in memory
+- History display showing previous calculations in chronological order (newest at the top)

 ### Example Operations